Slavic migrations to the Balkans: Background

 Historical situation in cca.
 560 AD before the invasion of the Pannonian Avars, according to Francis Dvornik (1949–56).

 Before the great migration period, the population of the Southeast Europe was composed of Ancient Greeks, Illyrians and Thracians who had been Romanized and Hellenized, as well as of Roman Imperial subjects.
 Communities of Bastarnae, Sciri, Heruli, Gepids and Lombards were also present by the mid-6th century.
 After the destructive campaigns of Attila the Hun and the Goths, who were previously foederati, which resulted in the fall of the Western Roman Empire (c.
 476 CE), Eastern Roman Emperor Justinian I began the reconstruction of fortresses, cities, and churches.
 However, the Plague of Justinian (from 541–549 until the mid-8th century) decimated the native population, resulting in the weakening of the Pannonian and Danubian Limes.
-Various factors, including the Late Antique Little Ice Age and population pressure, pushed the migration of the Early Slavs, who since the mid-6th century were also led by the Pannonian Avars.
+Various factors, including the Late Antique Little Ice Age and population pressure, pushed the migration of the Early Slavs, some of whom since the mid-6th century were also led by the Pannonian Avars (while others led the conquest against the Avars).
 The adoption of other medieval European cultural customs, especially related to agriculture, also caused population growth among the Slavs.

 Early Slavs could have been sporadically present in the Carpathian Basin during the time of Sarmatian Iazyges (and related to Limigantes).
 They possibly participated in the campaigns of the Huns and of various Germanic tribes from the end of the 5th century, although there's no record in historical sources, the evidence being recorded words "medos, kamos, strava" in a Hunnic camp.